 Promoting the site on Facebook, MySpace, and through Twitter

-We are in the process of setting up an XY page on Facebook, and probably another one on MySpace.
-And soon we'll be using Twitter as well.
-People are needed to administer and contribute to these.
-So you might volunteer to take or share responsibility for XY-related activities on Facebook, MySpace, or Twitter.
+People are needed to administer and contribute to XY's Facebook page.
+So you might volunteer to take or share responsibility for XY-related activities on Facebook, Twitter, and elsewhere.

 Promoting the site in other networks, forums, lists, and sites